-- Independent Thinking

-- Primary source data driven process.

-- Research analysts culturally guided to overcome confirmation biases and data availability errors.

-Opportunity

-- Seek above market returns with reduced chances of loss by capturing high discount rates associated with the "Equity Yield Curve." - Earn returns of underlying fundamental business and potential narrowing of discount rate.
+- Independent Thinking - Process driven by data and primary sources. - Research analysts culturally guided to overcome confirmation biases and data availability errors. - Opportunity - Seek above market returns with reduced chances of loss by capturing high discount rates associated with the "Equity Yield Curve." - Earn returns of underlying fundamental business and potential narrowing of discount rate. - Focus - Research team and process organized around attributes associated with long-term excess returns. - Seek to avoid the permanent loss of capital. - Differentiated - Philosophy and process lead us to explore lessresearched and less frequently trafficked investments. - High active share by design. - Discipline - Portfolio Managers and Research Analysts must write logical, understandable investment theses that withstand internal and external scrutiny. - Patience - Capturing long-term excess returns requires commitment.

-Focus

-- Research team and process organized around attributes associated with long-term excess returns. - Seek to avoid the permanent loss of capital.

-Differentiated

-- Philosophy and process lead us to explore lesser researched and less frequently trafficked investments. - High active share2 by design.

-Discipline

-Portfolio Managers and Research Analysts must write logical, clear and understandable investment theses that withstand internal and external scrutiny.

-Patience

-Capturing long-term excess returns requires commitment.

-1 As of December 31, 2023
+As of March 31, 2025.

-2 Active share is a measure of the percentage of holdings in a portfolio that differ from a benchmark index.
+Active share is a measure of the percentage of holdings in a portfolio that differ from a benchmark index.
 It is calculated by taking the sum of the differences of the weight of each holding in the portfolio and the weight of each holding in the benchmark index and dividing by two.
 Active share is measured against the strategy's primary benchmark.